 Eyes On You: From SRE Principles to Prometheus Monitoring System Implementation

-In the context of distributed internet services, high concurrency, and multi-cloud deployment, SRE (Site Reliability Engineering) has become a core role in ensuring service availability, and the monitoring system serves as SRE’s “eyes.”
-This article starts from SRE core principles, deconstructs the pain points of modern monitoring systems, technology stack selection, Prometheus core principles, and alerting best practices, presenting a practical enterprise-grade monitoring system construction methodology.
+SRE (Site Reliability Engineering) is a core role in ensuring the availability of distributed services, and the monitoring system is the foundation of SRE work.
+This article focuses on SRE core principles, walking through the pain points of modern monitoring systems, technology stack selection, Prometheus core principles, and alerting best practices, offering a practical enterprise-grade monitoring construction methodology.

 SRE Core Principles: Stability is the #1 Metric